ArcelorMittal CEO says steel capacity cuts needed in Europe

-NEW YORK ArcelorMittal (ISPA.AS) Chief Executive Lakshmi Mittal said European steelmakers need to cut capacity due to shrinking demand.
+NEW YORK, June 19 ArcelorMittal Chief Executive Lakshmi Mittal said European steelmakers need to cut capacity due to shrinking demand.

 "Demand (in Europe) was 200 million tonnes.
 Now it's 150 million.
 Clearly there is a need of some capacity adjustments," he told Reuters on the sidelines of AMM's Steel Success Strategies conference in New York.